ucd-plse/On-the-Reproducibility/README.md

             -v /var/lib/docker:/var/lib/docker -it ucdavisplse/reproducibility:env
         ```

+        > The Zenodo archive of the Docker image `ucdavisplse/reproducibility:env` is available [here](https://zenodo.org/record/7641690).

     2. In the container, clone the repository for reproduction package.
 It may take up to 10 mins based on the network status.
         ``` sh
         git clone https://github.com/ucd-plse/On-the-Reproducibility.git /On-the-Reproducibility && \